 Have you ever been shocked at how fast time passes?
 Of course, you have, since you're human and it sometimes feels like everyone is fighting for your time.
 Then, you'll probably agree with me when I say that it sucks that everything always seems to fly by in a flash.
 But then, how do you actually slow down?

 It's important to realize that you can only control your own actions in this world.
 While the world around you probably won't slow down, there are some great tactics that can help you slow down more and find peace with the fast pace of the world.

 In this article, I want to highlight some of the best ways to slow down, backed by studies and examples.
 After reading this article, you won't be able to turn the rest of the world into slow-motion like they do in The Matrix.
 But you'll definitely know how to slow down yourself, without feeling like the world is running you down the drain.

-- Slow is smooth, smooth is fast
+- Why slow is smooth, and smooth is fast

-- Studies show the benefits of slowing down
+- The benefits of slowing down

 - 7 ways to slow down more in your life